Galser/packer-ubuntu/README.md

 # packer-ubuntu
-*Vagrant* **base box**¹ of Ubuntu Bionic Beaver 64bit created with *Packer* for run in *VirtualBox*.
+*Vagrant* *VirtualBox* **base box**¹ of Ubuntu Bionic Beaver 64bit created with *Packer* .
 For the corresponding technologies mentioned here see in details [Prerequisite section](#prerequisites)

-*¹* - There are a special category of boxes known as "base boxes."
-These boxes contain the bare minimum required for Vagrant to function, are generally not made by repackaging an existing Vagrant environment (hence the "base" in the "base box").
+*¹* - *There are a special category of boxes known as "base boxes."
+These boxes contain the bare minimum required for Vagrant to function, are generally not made by repackaging an existing Vagrant environment (hence the "base" in the "base box").*

 # Purpose